ConvLab/ConvLab-3/.github/ISSUE_TEMPLATE/add_model.md

+---
+name: Add model
+about: Add a new model in unified format
+title: "[Model] "
+labels: model, new
+assignees: ''

+---

 - **Name:** *name of the model*
 - **Description:** *short description of the model (or link to social media or blog post)*
 - **Paper:** *link to the model paper if available*